Last Updated on: February 18, 2023

-It is clear that this solution goes a long way to dealing with the spam problem and the webmaster is happy, but at what cost to the user?
-At best there is another field to fill out.
-At worst, if the image is hard to read or the user has some visual impairment it is a barrier for the user to completing the form.
+It is clear that this solution goes a long way to dealing with the spam problem, and the webmaster is happy, but at what cost to the user?
+At best, there is another field to fill out.
+At worst, if the image is hard to read or the user has some visual impairment, it is a barrier for the user to complete the form.

-Most good CAPTCHA implementations will include a visual (image with text) and audible (audio playback of the text) meaning that even those struggling to read the image will be able to complete the form.
-There are also usually options to “refresh” the image, creating a potentially easier to read image.
+Most good CAPTCHA implementations will include a visual (image with text) and audible (audio playback of the text), meaning that even those struggling to read the image can complete the form.
+There are also usually options to “refresh” the image, creating a potentially easier-to-read image.

-All of this helps but does not avoid the fact that the user is having to do more work to complete the form.
-We are always looking to increase conversions and should be looking at reducing the actions a user has to do (such as avoiding duplicate email and password fields) in order to increase the chance they will fill out the form.
+All of this helps but does not avoid the fact that the user has to do more work to complete the form.
+We are always looking to increase conversions and should be looking at reducing the actions a user has to do (such as avoiding duplicate email and password fields) to increase the chance they will fill out the form.

 So what about alternatives?
-A great example of spam detection is the excellent Akismet as popularised by WordPress.
-Spam is automatically detected by algorithms and tests on the Akismet server and this reduces manual checking to pretty much zero as well as leaving the user experience untouched.
+A great example of spam detection is Akismet, as popularised by WordPress.
+Algorithms and tests automatically detect spam on the Akismet server, and this reduces manual checking to pretty much zero.
+Most importantly, the user experience is untouched.

-So a use of Akismet or similar service is the ideal solution – the user does not see a change and the spam problem is still solved.
-The service should err on the side of caution, to prevent losing genuine information.
+So using Akismet or a similar service is the ideal solution – the user does not see a change, and the spam problem is still solved.
+The service should err on the side of caution to prevent losing genuine information.
 Regular checks of the “spam” content should also be considered.

-The second best solution, which can also be used in conjunction with an Akismet type integration, would be to improve your admin systems.
-If your form is submitting directly to email then it will be difficult to check and remove large amounts of spam.
-Having a tidy admin area with the ability to view/edit/delete data all together will reduce time spent on checking for spam.
+The second best solution, which can also be used in conjunction with an Akismet-type integration, would be to improve your admin systems.
+If your form is submitted directly to email, then it will be difficult to check and remove large amounts of spam.
+Having a tidy admin area that can view/edit/delete data altogether will reduce the time spent on checking for spam.

-Many CAPTCHA implementations are unnecessary and are done as either habit or due to some idea that it is a professional thing to do – question whether you will actually receive spam and is it better to deal with it manually?
+Many CAPTCHA implementations are unnecessary and are done as either habit or due to some idea that it is a professional thing to do – question whether you will actually receive spam and whether it is better to deal with it manually.

-Some websites also offer simple random questions (e.g. what is 3 plus 5?) although these are potentially circumvented as well as lacking the fun appeal to most users.
+Some websites also offer simple random questions (e.g. what is three plus five?), although these are potentially circumvented and lack the fun appeal to most users.

-In conculsion I stress that you should consider first and foremost whether you need spam protection.
-If you need to, try to ensure the spam protection does not intrude on the users experience – your conversion rates will reward you.
+In conclusion, I stress that you should consider how spam protection is affecting your users.
+If you need to, try to ensure the spam protection does not intrude on the user’s experience – your conversion rates will reward you.